GitBluub/Kayo/back/routes.md

 Returns the service the user is subscribed to

+{
+	subscriptions: [
+		servicesNames...
+	]
+}

 # GET /service/:name

+Success
+Returns the token used by the service
+{
+	token: "dazdazdaz"
+}

+# GET /service/:name/url

 Returns the url of the oauth2 connection needed
 {
-	url: "dazdaz"
+	url: "http;//facebook..."
 	type: "Facebook" | "" | "Twitter"
 }